oracle/graaljs/docs/user/README.md

     </properties>
     ```

-4. Add the regular Maven plugins for compiling and assembling the project into a JAR file with all dependencies to your _pom.xml_ file:
+4. Add the Maven plugins for compiling the project into a JAR file and copying all runtime dependencies into a directory to your _pom.xml_ file:
     ```xml
     <build>
         <plugins>